emre/redis-router/README.md

 <a href="http://en.wikipedia.org/wiki/Consistent_hashing">wikipedia/consistent_hashing</a>

 > Consistent hashing is a special kind of hashing.
+When a hash table is resized and consistent hashing is used,
-> When a hash table is resized and consistent hashing is used, only  keys need to be remapped on average,
+> only K/n keys need to be remapped on average, where K is the number of keys, and n is the number of slots.
-> where  is the number of keys, and  is the number of slots.
-In contrast, in most traditional hash tables,
+> In contrast, in most traditional hash tables, a change in the number of array slots causes
-> a change in the number of array slots causes nearly all keys to be remapped.
+> nearly all keys to be remapped.

 redis_router uses <a href="http://last.fm">last.fm</a>'s <a href="https://github.com/RJ/ketama">
 libketama</a> in the back.</li>